201508876PMH/contiki-wsn-assignment1/README.md

 88 vanishing point 888888888888888888888888888888888888888888888(FL)888
 ```
 ## How the passcode is validated
-By using the dtw (dynamic time warping) algorithmn, we essentially calucalte the distance matrix, the the warping function and the cost function.
-From this we end up having a matrix with the various cost values represented as such (exampl):
+By using the dtw (dynamic time warping) algorithmn, we essentially calculate the distance matrix, the the warping function and the cost function.
+From this we end up having a matrix with the various cost values represented as such (example):
 ```
              [ 3     67    211   398   545   545   545   545   545   545  ]
              [ 39    25    127   272   491   751   879   922   1002  1048 ]